SELF GUIDED AUDIO TOURS HAWAII

 This is the star of the park!
 The General Sherman Tree’s claim to fame is being the world’s largest living tree, by volume.

 An easy, paved 1-mile trail takes you there from the parking area and weaves through a giant sequoia forest, with benches and other notable trees along the way.
+A drop-off area allows people with mobility issues to park closer.

 download shaka guide